Diane: My health is much better and I couldn’t be happier

 - My journal: ‘I’m a real paper-and-pen girl.
 If I’ve had a bad day, I’ll write something like a swear word across the page then start again the next day!
 It’s great to be able to look back and see how I’ve progressed.’

 - Calculator: ‘If there’s something in the fridge I’m unsure about, I’ll use the calculator to work out the SmartPoints.’

 - Kitchen Scales: ‘After two years of being a WW Member, I’m pretty good at estimating, but there are some foods I still struggle with, like fish and meat, so the scales are invaluable.’

 - Pork and apricot burgers with sweet potato fries: ‘I love barbecues but didn’t think I’d be able to enjoy them.
 This recipe proved me wrong!’

-- ‘I absolutely love a Sunday roast with the family, and when I joined Weight Watchers I thought I’d feel guilty if we had one.
+- ‘I absolutely love a Sunday roast with the family, and when I joined WW I thought I’d feel guilty if we had one.
 But it’s one of the best things you can eat.
 Whether it’s chicken or lamb, you can pile up your plate with veg, swap potato for sweet potato and skip the Yorkshire pudding, and it’s a healthy, filling meal.’

 - ‘It’s incredible how tweaking little things makes a big difference.
 My family haven’t noticed I’ve changed all our pasta to wholemeal and switched white rice for brown.
-I buy lean mince, use Warburtons Thins or Weight Watchers bread, and instead of snacking on crisps, I now love popcorn.
+I buy lean mince, use Warburtons Thins or WW bread, and instead of snacking on crisps, I now love popcorn.
 One of my biggest downfalls was cheese.
 Now I simply buy reduced-fat mature Cheddar, which tastes the same.
 I’ve also swapped wine for prosecco, or a gin with slimline instead of sugary tonic.’